Greene, Paul Social Media Developments Resurface Section 230 Debate

 WASHINGTON, January 5, 2022 – The departure of Republican Kentucky Senator Rand Paul from YouTube and the banning of Georgia Republican Representative Marjorie Taylor Greene from Twitter at the beginning of a new year has rekindled a still lit flame of what lawmakers will do about Section 230 protections for Big Tech.

-Paul removed himself Monday from the video-sharing platform after getting two strikes on his channel for violating the platforms rules on Covid-19 misinformation, saying he is “[denying] my content to Big Tech…About half of the public leans right.
+Paul removed himself Monday from the video-sharing platform after getting two strikes on his channel for violating the platform’s rules on Covid-19 misinformation, saying he is “[denying] my content to Big Tech…About half of the public leans right.
 If we all took our messaging to outlets of free exchange, we could cripple Big Tech in a heartbeat.”

 Meanwhile, Greene has been permanently suspended from Twitter following repeated violations of Twitter’s terms of service.
 She has previously been rebuked by both her political opponents and allies for spreading fake news and mis/disinformation since she was elected in 2020.
 Her rap sheet includes being accused of spreading conspiracy theories promoting white supremacy and antisemitism.